I'm that person you meet at a party who wants to know all about your job.

 I'm on a mission to take everything I know about job search and career planning and share it online.

 I write all of the articles you'll find on CareerChoiceGuide.com, and I've also written The Resume Writing Guide, a book that takes you from blank computer screen to winning resume one manageable step at a time.
-It has sold thousands of copies and has some wonderful Amazon reviews that completely warm my heart.

 Unfortunately, there's a lot of truly awful job search and career management advice out there.
 Some career-related websites and popular media are full of terrible ideas that no self-respecting, professional career advisor would ever recommend.